Statistics

 Her father was the only president of the short-lived Zimbabwe-Rhodesia.

-Bruno Langley will be 41 - 3 credits, including Adam in Dalek
+Bruno Langley was 41 - 3 credits, including Adam in Dalek

 Bruno Langley is an English actor best known for playing Todd Grimshaw in the British soap opera Coronation Stree